Andreas-Hofmeister/chess/README.md

 knowledge representation and reasoning can be applied to learning how to play chess.
 I hope to accomplish the following two goals:
 - Write a chess engine that can explain how it selects its moves.
-A human player should be able to execute the techniques used in searching for moves (no evaulation of millions of positions or looking ahead dozens of moves)
+A human player should be able to perform the techniques used in searching for moves (no evaulation of millions of positions or looking ahead dozens of moves)
 - Write a series of lessons and exercises that allow students to